WordPress/gutenberg/docs/reference-guides/block-api/block-bindings.md

 ### removeAllBlockBindings

-`removeAllBlockBindings`, as its name, will remove all existing connections in a block by removing the `metadata.bindings` attribute.
+`removeAllBlockBindings`, as its name suggests, will remove all existing connections in a block by removing the `metadata.bindings` attribute.

 ```js
 import { useBlockBindingsUtils } from '@wordpress/block-editor';